What is Tutoring?

 Please complete this mandatory 20 minute child protection training before you begin working with this program.

 This semester I finally recognized how the Lord has blessed me because of my service.
-It doesn't make much sense but I've been strengthened in my resolve to be righteous and I've gotten better grades as I've served more (even more credits).
+It doesn't make much sense but I've been strengthened in my resolve to be righteous and I've gotten better grades as I've served more (even with more credits).
 I know that the Lord is very happy when He sees us reach out to aid our brothers and sisters.

-This semester, I've had several students, and even parent of students, say, "You have no idea how much this has helped me."
+This semester, I've had several students, and even parents of students, say, "You have no idea how much this has helped me."
 Helping struggling students receive the help they need to have a successful experience here is amazing and that’s why I serve.

 I love having scheduled service hours in my week.
 I've told a lot of my friends about Y-Serve tutoring and some of them say, "Well, I don't have time for that".
 I have loved MAKING time for tutoring, even when weeks are really busy.
 The sacrifice to serve has blessed my life.